Pre-K Rock Out Info

 Please allow me to answer that question with a question: What class did you enroll them in?
 That's the one.

-If you are still not sure you can check your inbox for a receipt from Activity Hero, the enrollment service we employ to make all of our lives easier.
-If, after trying that, you still don't know, go ahead and shoot me an email to Brian@rockbandland.org.
-After I'm done teasing you for not being on top of your own stuff, I'll gladly remind you which class your rocker is in.
+If you are still not sure you can check your inbox for a receipt from Connect, the enrollment service we employ to make all of our lives easier.
+If after trying that you still don't know, go ahead and shoot an email to firstname.lastname@example.org.
+After Rebecca, our enrollment coordinator, is done teasing you for not being on top of your own stuff, she'll gladly remind you which class your rocker is in.

 Who Will Be Teaching My Rocker?

-All classes Pre-K Rock Out and Rock Out classes are led by RBL's directors, Brian Gorman and Marcus Stoesz.
-We are the directors, the teachers, the recording engineers, the bookers, the windbags, the janitors, the performers, the backing band, the storytellers, and the recipients of so many ridiculous jokes, touching comments and curious, amazing thoughts from your rockers.
-We each have years and years of teaching and childcare experience, and we have recorded and toured extensively with our fancy pants rock bands.
+All Rock Out and Pre-K Rock Out classes are led by Brian Gorman and Marcus Stoesz.
+We are the directors, the teachers, the recording engineers, the bookers, the windbags, the storytellers, the janitors, the performers, the backing band, and the recipients of so many ridiculous jokes, touching comments and curious, amazing thoughts from your rockers.
+We each have decades of teaching, childcare, and direct care experience and we have written, recorded, and toured extensively with our fancy pants rock bands.

 What Will My Rocker Do In Class?

 Rock Band Land is a creativity program based in original rock music, storytelling, and story writing.
-Pre-K Rock Out is designed to prepare our 4 year old rockers for the awesome experience of joining a RBL band when they turn 5.
-The class is part show, part introduction to rock music, part group storytelling session, part free jam freak out rock show, and completely fun.
-Each group will be learning a RBL hit song that was created in one of our Rock Out classes.
-The song will then be broken down and taught to the rockers in easily digestible chunks, and in no time we'll all be singing along!
-In the 4th week of class the rockers record their vocals on the song and then in week 5 we will have a live performance of that song.
-All of your rocker's family, friends and fans are invited to attend.
+Pre-K Rock Out is designed to prepare our younger rockers for the awesome experience of joining a RBL band as part of our Rock Out and Advanced Rock Out classes.
+Pre-K Rock Out is part show, part introduction to rock music, part group storytelling session, part free jam freak out rock show, and completely fun.

 Pre-K Rock Out will of course include musical games, dance parties, and silliness, and the last section of each class will culminate with a massive rock out jam in the Rock Out room where the rockers will get to play and experiment on guitars, basses, drums, keyboards, percussion instruments, and microphones.